CURRENT STUDENTS | FUTURE STUDENTS | FACULTY/STAFF | A-Z

 Photo courtesy of the Bureau of Indian Education

-At the WNMU-SOE there are two Masters of Arts – Teaching programs to choose from.
+The College of Education offers two Masters of Arts in Teaching programs to choose from.

 1. The Road to Teacher Licensure

-In this teacher preparation program, students will study theory and methods.
-The students gain field experience at the foundation, application and capstone levels.
-These many experiences also fulfill a full-time student teaching requirement for licensure.
-The program offers a mix of on-line and in-class learning, and generally can be completed in two years of full-time study.
+In this teacher preparation program, teacher candidates will study theory and methods.
+The students gain field experience at the foundation, application/reinforcement and capstone levels.
+These experiences also include a full-time student teaching requirement for licensure.
+The program offers a mix of on-line, in-class instructional television learning, and generally can be completed in two years of full-time study.
 After graduation, students find career opportunities in public, charter, and private schools, as well as in education-related positions.

 Students in this program may concentrate their studies in Elementary Education, Secondary Education, or Special Education.